app-o-mat/jqm-cordova-template-project/README.md

 jqm-cordova-template-project
 ============================
-A cordova project using jQuery Mobile suitable for starting a new app
+A cordova project using jQuery Mobile suitable for starting a new app.
+Learn how this template works on http://app-o-mat.com

 Pre-requisites
 ==============